Monday, April 27, 2026

 Sponsor: CLA Public Libraries Section

-Sponsor: CLA Career Development
+Sponsor: CLA Career Development Committee

-Presenters: Laura Horn, Library Connection, Inc.; Keith Michael Fiels, Former Executive Director, American Library Association; Ellen Paul, Connecticut Library Consortium; Alice Knapp, Ferguson Library
+Presenters: Keith Michael Fiels, Former Executive Director, American Library Association; Laura A. Horn, Library Connection, Inc.; Alice Knapp, Ferguson Library; Ellen Paul, Connecticut Library Consortium; and Maureen Sullivan, Maureen Sullivan Associates

 The sudden groundswell of opposition to libraries has left many feeling afraid and helpless.
 While the opposition is loud, there are many more individuals who love their library, but don't know how to express their support.
 Using the Ready, Set, Go!
 Model, participants will explore the essential components of building strong support for their libraries.

-Sponsor: Kate Byroade and Rebecca Harlow, Co-Chairs, CLA Legislative Committee
+Sponsor: CLA Legislative Committee

 Presenters: Lorette Feivelson, Farmington Libraries